Heritage and Family Tradition

-While searching through my old suite case, I found a very old newspaper article about my G.G. grandfather Johann Meyer.
-Because this article was written in old German text, I could barely read it...so I had it translated.
-That's when I learned he was a philanthropist, I just didn't know to what extent...that was a great surprise to learn to what extent.
+While searching through my old suitcase, I found a very old German newspaper article from Dresden, it was about my G.G.grandfather Johann Meyer.
+This article was written in 1937, that’s 50 years after his death.... to “Commemorate a Benefactor” It was printed in old German text that I could barely read...so I had to have it translated...and that's when I learned and confirmed he was a philanthropist.
+I didn't know to what extent though...what a great surprise to learn all the things he did to make life better for the less fortunate.

-It all began in St.Petersburg Russia were Johann had been educated and gained his wealth.
-When the Russian Revolution began, he moved back to Germany.
-That's when he began his philanthropy, included building housing for poor workers so they could live in a clean environment, as well donating to schools, churches and many other needed institutions and establishments.
+When the Russian Revolution began, he moved back to Germany, specifically to Dresden because that’s were the wealthy lived.
+He began his philanthropy there, included building housing for poor workers so they could live in a clean environment, this started social housing in Germany.
+He also donated to schools, churches, hospitals and many other needed institutions and establishments.

 Meyer also was an avid art collector, helping new artist's from Paris and the Dresden Fontainebleau School to get established.
-This by buying and displaying their artworks at his Villa Meyer free for the public to view ... the public was able to see the works of such newly established artiist, such as Bonnat - Bonheur - Brenton - Conti - Corot -Daubigny - Decamps - Delacroix - Delaroche - Diaz De La Pena - Dupre - Gerome - Isabey - Rousseau - Roybet, and many more...
+This by buying and displaying their artworks at his Villa Meyer, free for the public to view ... the public was able to see the works of such newly established artists, such as Bonnat - Bonheur - Brenton - Conti - Corot -Daubigny - Decamps - Delacroix - Delaroche - Diaz De La Pena - Dupre - Gerome - Isabey - Rousseau - Roybet, and many more...

-A good friend of the Meyer family in Russia was Julius Ludwig Rothermundt....his son Adolf Rothermundt moved to Dresden and admired the tradition of Meyer buying art and displaying it for the public in his Villa...following in the same tradition, Adolf collected and displayed artworks in his own Villa.
+A good friend of Johann Meyer‘s in St. Petersburg Russia was Julius Ludwig Rothermundt....his son Adolf Rothermundt moved to Dresden and admired the tradition of Meyer buying art and displaying it in his Villa for the public.
+Following in the same tradition, Adolf collected and displayed artworks in his own Villa.

 I was happy to see that the street named after him “Johann-Meyer Str“ still existed...we were able to visit that street, walking down and seeing all the buildings that survived WWll bombing.
 I had read that they just built a Park in his name as well...and I believe a trust from him also exists to this day.